 How to apply for a blue badge

-You need to fill out an application form, which is available from the Town Hall.
+You need to fill out an application form, which is available from the Town Hall or to download and print here.
 The forms will usually include a section that your doctor has to complete or, if you have impaired sight, you will need to produce a letter from Eyecan.
 Completed forms should be sent back to the Town Hall.

 You also need to include two recent passport type photographs, both of which need to be signed on the back, and a fee of £15.
 If you are renewing your permit your old badge must be submitted before the Customer Services Team can issue you with your new one.